mdbappymia/javascript-engineering-task-frontend/README.md

 - This ordered card rearrange on the screen B at the same time and it reorder the database for future use.
 - Initially five item show on the screen.
 After scrolling, the all calculation show .

-## How you cal starting this application.
+## How you can starting this application.

 - Firstly you need to mongodb database username, password and connection url.
 - You need to start both using command 'npm start' backend and frontend side.